the-hypermedia-project/charter/hypermedia-elements.md

 > URI Templates are not URIs: they do not identify an abstract or physical resource, they are not parsed as URIs, and they should not be used in places where a URI would be expected unless the template expressions will be expanded by a template processor prior to use.

-The parameters for the URI template use the following:
+The parameters for the URI template MUST be [Inputs](#inputs).

-1. **Name** - The name of the parameter
-2. **Value** - The value of the parameter
-3. **Default Value** - The default value of the parameter

 Parameters that are part of the URI path MUST be required.

 ## Meta